Lensing Stability and Scattering Phenomena in Anisotropic Black Hole Spacetimes in Plasma: Introduction

 \section{Introduction}

 Black holes, once considered purely theoretical constructs, are now firmly embedded in observational astrophysics.
-The landmark imaging of the supermassive black holes at the centers of M87 and the Milky Way (Sgr A*) by the Event Horizon Telescope (EHT)~\cite{EventHorizonTelescope:2019dse, EventHorizonTelescope:2022wkp} and the precision tracking of stellar orbits around Sgr A* by the GRAVITY collaboration~\cite{Gillessen:2008qv, Hees:2017aal, GRAVITY:2021xju,GRAVITY:2024tth} have opened new avenues for testing gravitational theories in the strong-field regime.
-Complementing these electromagnetic observations, the direct detection of gravitational waves by LIGO and Virgo~\cite{LIGOScientific:2016aoc,KAGRA:2021vkt} has revolutionized our ability to probe the dynamical behavior of black holes, including their mergers and ringdown phases.
-These multi-messenger signals provide not only direct evidence for the existence of event horizons but also invaluable insights into the geometry, stability, and near-horizon physics of compact objects \cite{Konoplya:2018yrp,Chen:2021fxr}.
+The landmark imaging of the supermassive black holes at the centers of M87 and the Milky Way (Sgr A*) by the Event Horizon Telescope (EHT)~\cite{EventHorizonTelescope:2019dse, EventHorizonTelescope:2022wkp} and the precision tracking of stellar orbits around Sgr A* by the GRAVITY collaboration~\cite{Gillessen:2008qv, Hees:2017aal, GRAVITY:2021xju,GRAVITY:2024tth} have opened new avenues for testing gravitational theories in the strong-field regime. { Crucially, these observations rely on interferometric measurements in the visibility domain, where the signatures of higher-order images and photon rings provide powerful probes of spacetime geometry \cite{Vincent:2022fwj,Aratore:2021usi,Feleppa:2025ejh}.
+The analysis of visibility amplitudes and phases from VLBI arrays represents what is actually measured observationally, making this an essential consideration for connecting theoretical predictions with experimental data.} Complementing these electromagnetic observations, the direct detection of gravitational waves by LIGO and Virgo~\cite{LIGOScientific:2016aoc,KAGRA:2021vkt} has revolutionized our ability to probe the dynamical behavior of black holes, including their mergers and ringdown phases. { Additional high-impact observational methods include X-ray reflection spectroscopy \cite{Bambi:2016sac,Bambi:2020jpe}, which probes the inner accretion flow and strong gravity regime through analysis of the iron K$\alpha$ line and Compton hump, and techniques based on the orbital angular momentum (OAM) of light \cite{Tamburini:2021lyi,Tamburini:2021jok,Feleppa:2025pgg}, which provide novel ways to characterize spacetime curvature and matter distributions through the twisting of light wavefronts.} These multi-messenger signals provide not only direct evidence for the existence of event horizons but also invaluable insights into the geometry, stability, and near-horizon physics of compact objects \cite{Konoplya:2018yrp,Chen:2021fxr}.
 As observational techniques continue to advance, increasingly precise measurements of shadow sizes, lensing signatures \cite{Virbhadra:1999nm,Bozza:2010xqn,LIGOScientific:2021izm}, quasi-normal modes \cite{Konoplya:2011qq,Berti:2009kk}, and wave scattering demand theoretical models that extend beyond standard vacuum solutions like Schwarzschild or Kerr \cite{PhysRevD.16.937,PhysRevD.18.1798,PhysRevD.31.1869,Glampedakis:2001cx}, and that incorporate realistic matter distributions and environmental effects such as surrounding plasma.